 Are transportable bleachers approved to go on the highway?

 .
 Portable aluminum bleachers are meant to be moved utilizing a transport kit that hooks up to a standard trailer hitch and is transported either via riding lawn mower or tractor

 .
 These units are meant to be transported SHORT DISTANCES and not on the highway.

-What is the standard lead time for bleacher
+What is the standard lead time for indoor or outdoor bleacher

 All of our 3 and 4-row bleacher systems ship in 48 hours or less.
 The larger systems, such as 5-row units, ship in 2 weeks or less, and the 10 and 15-row units ship in 3-4 weeks.
 If your customer is facing a deadline and must have product sooner, we can be flexible when required.